Compulsory sterilization: Colombia

 The time period of 1964–1970 started Colombia's population policy development, including the foundation of PROFAMILIA and through the Ministry of Health the family planning program promoted the use of IUDs, the Pill, and sterilization as the main avenues for contraception.
 By 2005, Colombia had one of the world's highest contraceptive usage rates at 76.9%, with female sterilization being the highest percentage of use at just over 30% (second highest is the IUD at around 12% and the pill around 10%) (Measham and Lopez-Escobar 2007).
 In Colombia during the 1980s, sterilization was the second most popular choice of pregnancy prevention (after the Pill), and public healthcare organizations and funders (USAID, AVSC, IPPF) supported sterilization as a way to decrease abortions rates.
 While not directly forced into sterilization, women of lower socio-economic standing had significantly less options to afford family planning care as sterilizations were subsidized.

 Denmark

-Denmark had a program of "forced sterilization of 60,000 people in 1935-76" which "mainly was directed at people who were mentally handicapped" because of the popularity of eugenics at the time in Denmark.
+11,000 people were sterilized in Denmark from 1929 to 1967, about half of them against their will.
+The forced sterilization program was "[mainly] directed at people who were mentally handicapped" because of the popularity of eugenics at the time in Denmark.
 During the 1960s and 1970s, thousands of Greenlandic Inuit women and girls had IUDs placed without their consent.
 The birth rate in Greenland was reduced by around 50%.
 In 2022, Denmark and Greenland agreed to hold a two-year investigation into the program, known as the spiral case.

-Until June 11, 2014, sterilization was requisite for legal sex change in Denmark.
+Until 11 June 2014, sterilization was requisite for legal sex change in Denmark.